learn-co-curriculum/asset-pipeline-demo/README.md

 Rails includes the "Asset Pipeline" to help manage dependencies for JavaScript and CSS.

+Rails has a special place it looks for CSS and JavaScript files.
+It expects them to be in `app/assets/javascripts` and `app/assets/stylesheets`.
+You'll see two files `application.js` and `application.css` already in these asset directories.
+These files define dependencies on other `.js` and `.css` files.
+They each include a line `*= require_tree .` which will automatically include all the `.js` and `.css` files in that directory.

 Rails makes these methods (`stylesheet_link_tag` and `javascript_include_tag`) available so you can render references to JavaScript and CSS in your views.
 These lines are included inside the main app template